Uniswap/docs/docs/sdk/v4/guides/advanced/pool-data.md

 The `tick` parameter that we provide the function with is the **index** (memory position) of the Tick we are trying to fetch.
 To get the indices of all initialized Ticks of the Pool, we can calculate them from the **tickBitmaps**.
-To fetch a `tickBitmap` we use a `getTickBitmap` function of the State View contract:
+To fetch a `tickBitmap` we use a `getTickBitmap` function of the StateView contract:

 ```solidity
   function getTickBitmap(